Magellan Aerospace Corp (MAL) to Issue Quarterly Dividend of $0.11 on June 30th

-Magellan Aerospace (TSE:MAL) last announced its quarterly earnings results on Tuesday, May 5th.
-The company reported C$0.34 earnings per share for the quarter.
-The firm had revenue of C$238.81 million for the quarter.
-As a group, equities analysts predict that Magellan Aerospace will post 0.74 EPS for the current fiscal year.
+Magellan Aerospace (TSE:MAL) last released its earnings results on Tuesday, May 5th.
+The company reported C$0.34 EPS for the quarter.
+The company had revenue of C$238.81 million during the quarter.
+Equities research analysts anticipate that Magellan Aerospace will post 0.74 EPS for the current year.

 Magellan Aerospace Corporation, through its subsidiaries, designs, engineers, and manufactures aero engine, and aero structure assemblies and components for aerospace markets in Canada, the United States, Europe, and Asia.
 The company offers aero engines products, including engine frames, compressor and fan cases, turbine cases, shafts, rotor spools, discs and blisks, and gearbox housings; and combustion liners and cases, exhaust frames and systems, engine bypass ducts and frames, acoustically treated exhaust systems, and fan cowl doors, as well as repair and overhaul services.